Prosociality by Coupling, Not Mere Observation: Homeostatic Sharing in an Inspectable Recurrent Artificial Life Agent: Mechanism and Experimental Design

 The starting point is ReCoN-Ipsundrum \citep{Sanyal2026ReCoNIpsundrum}: a small ReCoN controller \citep{BachHerger2015ReCoN} augmented with a recurrent persistence loop inspired by Humphrey's ipsundrum hypothesis \citep{Humphrey2023Sentience} and a minimal affect proxy inspired by constructionist affect \citep{Barrett2017HowEmotions}.
 The present extension keeps that recurrent-affective backbone but adds an explicit homeostatic resource state for each agent: {

-} Here $s$ is the homeostatic setpoint, $\lambda$ is affective coupling strength, and $\hat E^{\mathrm{other}}$ is the partner-energy estimate.
-Valence and arousal are then computed from coupled distress and prediction error, and fed back into the existing recurrent loop just as in the parent architecture.
+} Valence and arousal are then computed from coupled distress and prediction error, and fed back into the existing recurrent loop just as in the parent architecture.

 The crucial architectural constraint is that the policy remains self-directed.
-Candidate actions are evaluated by finite-horizon internal rollout, and the score contains only the agent's own predicted valence, arousal, recurrent salience $N^s$, and body-budget error.
-In the social tasks used in this work, those score weights are fixed at $w_{\mathrm{valence}}=2.0$, $w_{\mathrm{arousal}}=-1.2$, $w_{N^s}=-0.8$, and $w_{\mathrm{bb\_err}}=-0.4$, with no separate progress, scenic-value, or novelty bonus.
-There is no separate social reward.
-Partner state can matter only by changing the actor's own coupled distress before scoring.

-Table~\ref{tab:conditions} defines the four direct-state conditions used in this work.
-In the current implementation, the same affect-capable base controller is reused throughout, and the cognitive condition should be read primarily as a control for partner-state access rather than as a richer social-inference model.
-Because $\lambda=0$ removes the only route by which partner state can alter the self-directed score in this direct-state setup, the negative result below should be read as an architectural routing result rather than as a general theorem about social cognition.
+Candidate action sequences are evaluated by finite-horizon internal rollout and scored only through the actor's predicted internal variables:

+In the social tasks, the fixed weights are $w_V=2.0$, $w_A=-1.2$, $w_N=-0.8$, and $w_B=-0.4$, with no separate progress, scenic-value, or novelty bonus.
+This differs from adding a partner-welfare objective such as

+No term of this form is used.
+Partner state enters only upstream, through $d^{\mathrm{cpl}}_t=d^{\mathrm{self}}_t+\lambda d^{\mathrm{other}}_t$, after which valence, arousal, recurrent salience, and body-budget error are computed by the ordinary self-regulatory machinery.
+Thus the additive partner term is inside the homeostatic state update, not a separate partner-welfare term in the action objective.

+Table~\ref{tab:conditions} defines the four direct-state conditions.
+The cognitive-direct row is an access-control condition: partner state is available but has no route into the self-directed score.
+The affective-direct row tests the opposite intervention: partner distress is coupled into homeostatic error.
+Because the current direct-state implementation gives the full condition no additional information beyond the coupled channel, the design is expected to collapse into two behavioral pairs.
+That collapse is diagnostic rather than disappointing.
 Scenic-value and novelty terms are disabled in the social tasks, and partner death does not terminate the actor's episode, preventing hidden incentives through task termination.